RyanzpLee/SkyJamesBond/README.md

 The website must show a programme guide that displays the proper channels, and associated movies.
 The movies must start at the right start times and end times.
 No programmes will be displayed if there are none to be shown

-The webapp must also be able to upload and read a data file (JSON?) and then the app will parse the information
+The webapp must also be able to upload and read a data file (JSON) and then the app will parse the information for it to be displayed in the guide table.

 ## Requirements